21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 grid complexity =   1.4292 [ lower bound =   1.3125 ]
 ...Done
 ```
 - Outputs the maximum vertical velocity at this timestep.
 Often the forecast model will fail with large, unphysical maximum vertical velocities.
 Sometimes they can approach the speed of sound ;)  These 'grid-point storms' are often caused by incorrect or discontinuous data in regions of high orography.
-The lat/long co-ordinates of the maximum vertical velocity will help you located bugs.
+The lat/long co-ordinates of the maximum vertical velocity will help you locate bugs.
 The output of the minimum theta value may also be useful.
 For high resolution models of Australian region, the Papua New Guinea highlands is often a source of error.
 ```
 1 Maximum vertical velocity at timestep                      0       Max w this run w_max   level  proc         position             run w_max level timestep 0.225E+01  40    139   64.1deg W    -23.8deg S    0.225E+01   40     0
 ```
-- The output of the The atmospheric model in this suite integrates forward in time in 12 minute intervals.
+- The output of the the atmospheric model in this suite integrates forward in time in 12 minute intervals.
 - You can use the `bash` app `grep` to search for all the maximum timesteps in `job.out` and then extract the digits of the subsequent line, e.g.
 ```
 $ grep -A 1 w_max job.out | grep -P '(^\d+)'